shancock-va/docker-stacks/google-cloud-notebook/README.md

 ### Start Jupyter Notebook
 From the docker stacks direct you just checkouted run the following command (replace `~/github/` with the path to the location of your notebook files).

-`docker run --rm -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes -v ~/github/:/home/jovyan/work google-cloud-notebook`
+`docker run --rm -p 8888:8888 --name google-cloud-notebook -e JUPYTER_ENABLE_LAB=yes -v ~/github/:/home/jovyan/work google-cloud-notebook`